 Read more about the federal Family Educational Rights and Privacy Act (FERPA)

 By law, Cincinnati Public Schools is allowed to limit Directory Information.
-Per approval of the CPS Board of Education on Sept.
-12, 2016 (revisions to Board Policy No. 8330), CPS expanded the categories of information it considers Directory Information that CPS will release about students.
+Per Board Policy No. 8330, CPS considers the following as Directory Information that will be releases about students:

 - Grade level